Faulik/djoini/README.md

 For more examples see tests.

 ### Rake task usage

+Example app can be found at https://github.com/Faulik/djoini_example .

 **Important**
 - With `mixed` loading .ini files will be loaded first.
 - All file names must be named after coresponding tables, not models.